alchemyplatform/aa-sdk/site/introduction.md

 head:
   - - meta
     - property: og:title
-      content: What is Account Kit?
+      content: Introduction
   - - meta
     - name: description
-      content: Learn about Account Kit
+      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
   - - meta
     - property: og:description
-      content: Learn about Account Kit
+      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
+  - - meta
+    - name: twitter:title
+      content: Introduction
+  - - meta
+    - name: twitter:description
+      content: Learn what Account Kit is, how it works, and how web3 application developers can use it to add support for smart accounts.
 ---

 # What is Account Kit?